wahani/aoos/README.md

 In the following We define two types.
 One is *Test* which has two fields, *x* and *y*. *x* is of type *numeric*, *y* is a *list*.
-Notice that you can either define a prototype (a default) for a field, for which the class is inferred, or you state the class explicitly using `~`.
+Notice that you can either define a prototype (a default) for a field (for which the class is inferred), or you state the class explicitly using `~`.

-The second is *Child* which inherits all properties from *Test*.
-This it has also two fields, *x* and *y*, and in addition we say it inherits from type *character*.
+The second is *Child* and inherits the properties from *Test*.
+Thus it has also two fields, *x* and *y*, and in addition we say it inherits from type *character*.
 So *Child* is basically a character vector with two attributes: